SpecFlowOSS/SpecFlow/docs/Extend/Plugins.md

 ```

 `<GeneratePackageOnBuild>` is set to true so that the NuGet package is generated on build.
-We use a NuSpec file (SamplePlugin.nuspec) to provde all information for the NuGet package.
+We use a NuSpec file (SamplePlugin.nuspec) to provide all information for the NuGet package.
 This is set with the `<NuspecFile>` property.

 ``` xml
 <GeneratePackageOnBuild>true</GeneratePackageOnBuild>